Louise-X10/Cloud-Pose-Estimation/README.md

 ### Environment Installation

-Here are instructions to set up two separate virtual environments for running the jupyter notebook and SLEAP respectively.
+Here are instructions to set up two separate virtual environments for running the jupyter notebook and SLEAP respectively on your local computer.
 These instructions work on a Windows 10 machine.
-If you are using a different machine, checkout more detailed instructions to install SLEAP [here](https://sleap.ai/develop/installation.html)
+If you are using a different machine, checkout more detailed instructions to install SLEAP [here](https://sleap.ai/develop/installation.html).

+If you would like to install DeepLabCut on your local computer, please check out their [installation guide](https://github.com/DeepLabCut/DeepLabCut/blob/main/docs/installation.md).
+Alternatively, you could also checkout the instructions of [installing DLC in AppStream](./docs/Windows-DLC-Image.ipynb), which should be similar to how you would install DLC on a local Windows computer.

 1. Install via Shell script